NinelK/BAND-torch/README.md

 batch_size: <YOUR-BATCH-SIZE>
 ```

 We also provide preprocessed example data files from the Neural Latents Benchmark in `datasets`.
-With [`nlb_tools`](https://github.com/neurallatents/nlb_tools) installed in your environment, you can additionally use the `NLBEvaluation` extension to monitor NLB metrics while training `lfads-torch` models.
+With [`nlb_tools`](https://github.com/neurallatents/nlb_tools) installed in your environment, you can additionally use the `NLBEvaluation` extension to monitor NLB metrics while training `band-torch` models.

 ## Model Configuration
 Next, you'll need to create a model configuration file that defines the architecture of your LFADS model (e.g. `configs/model/my_model.yaml`).
 We recommend starting with a copy of the `configs/model/nlb_mc_maze.yaml` file.
 At the least, you'll need to specify the following values in this file with the parameters of your dataset: